Jan 14, 2023

 So theme styles are where you set the options that are preset within your theme, you know, like the color of the headers like that.

 But this little button right here, everybody kind of glosses over.

 And if you click it does this and you're like, what is that?
 Well, your page builder widgets, the whole page builder system is made up of three different layers, you have the regions, which are defined in your theme.

-So these are the things the the spots that you can put widgets into technically, whether you put a widget or layout into here, if you if you put a widget into any of these fields, it creates a layout and then puts the puts a column into that layout, and then the widget into the column.
+So these are the things the spots that you can put widgets into technically, whether you put a widget or layout into here if you put a widget into any of these fields, it creates a layout and then puts the puts a column into that layout, and then the widget into the column.